merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 ./configure && make && sudo make install
 {% endhighlight %}

+{:.notice}
+Depending on your operating system and version, you may need to install `libhdf5-dev` package separately to avoid fatal `No such file or directory` errors for various header files (we heard complaints from Debian and Ubuntu users).

 ## Centrifuge

 [Centrifuge](http://www.ccb.jhu.edu/software/centrifuge/) is a "*classification engine that enables rapid, accurate and sensitive labeling of reads and quantification of species on desktop computers*".